Ad

-Control structure or control statement hold the execution of a program by any condition or decision.
+Control structures, or control statements, hold the execution of a program by any condition or decision.
 Control structure specifies the order in which the various instructions in a program are to be executed by the computer.
 Control structure determines the flow of control in a program.

 There are 3 types of control structures or control statements: